Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Using the embroidery floss, stitch two French knots or circles in the center of the face, for the eyes

-Fold the ribbon in half, place both raw edges at the top center of the Main Body, with the loop of the ribbon extending down.
+Fold the ribbon in half, and place both raw edges at the top center of the Main Body, with the loop of the ribbon extending down.
 Pin in place.

 Right sides together, place the back Main Body with the front Main Body, matching raw edges.
 Leave a gap at the bottom for turning and stuffing, and stitch around all the edges.
-Make sure to go through all the layers at the top: Main Body pieces and the ribbon.
+Make sure to go through all the layers at the top: The main Body pieces and the ribbon.
 Trim the overhanging Trim at this point.

-Pull the Santa right-side-out through the gap in the stitching.
+Pull the Santa right-side out through the gap in the stitching.
 The ribbon helps at this point.
 Reach in and grab it, and you should be able to just pull the whole thing out that way.
 Push out the corners.

 Stuff through the gap, as full as you want.
 I stuffed my Santas pretty full.